Craig Ferguson: British career

 Ferguson's entertainment career began as a teenager, drumming for Glasgow punk bands such as the Night Creatures and Exposure.
 He then had a brief stint as a drummer for the post-punk band Ana Hausen, which released a single for Human Records in 1981.
-Following that, he joined punk band The Bastards from Hell, later renamed the Dreamboys, and fronted by vocalist and future actor Peter Capaldi.
+Following that, he joined punk band The Bastards from Hell, later renamed the Dreamboys, and fronted by future actor Peter Capaldi.
 They performed regularly in Glasgow from 1980 to 1982.
 Ferguson credits Capaldi for inspiring him to try comedy.
 When Ferguson was 18, he worked as a session musician and performed as a drummer for Nico during a few gigs when she toured Scotland.

 After a nerve-wracking first comedy appearance, he decided to create a character he described as a "parody of all the über-patriotic native folk singers who seemed to infect every public performance in Scotland," using the name "Bing Hitler" borrowed from Peter Capaldi.
 Ferguson first performed as the character in Glasgow, and was subsequently a hit at the 1986 Edinburgh Festival Fringe.
 However, by the end of the year, Ferguson was already discussing his intention to retire Bing.
 At the press launch for an alternative pantomime of "Sleeping Beauty" (which he co-wrote with Capaldi), he said, "You can't write for just one character forever."
 A recording of his act as Bing Hitler was made at Glasgow's Tron Theatre and released in the 1980s; a Bing Hitler monologue ("A Lecture for Burns Night") appears on the compilation cassette Honey at the Core.